bradylove/jkl/README.md

 ====================================

-jkl is a [tmux][tmux] and [Git][git] focused developer project management tool. jkl makes it easy to switch from one project in a single command.
+jkl is a [tmux][tmux] and [Git][git] focused developer project management tool. jkl makes it easy to switch from one project to another in a single command.

 **jkl only supports Linux and OSX.**